🤖 LLM vs traditional translators: the match

 Before diving headfirst into AI, let's honestly compare the available options.

-Google Translate has made enormous progress thanks to deep learning.
+Google Translate has made huge progress thanks to deep learning.
 For a quick translation of an email or a restaurant menu, it's perfect.
 But for professional web content:

 - ❌ Loses the author's tone and style